University of the Cumberlands: History

 On October 3, 2014, university President James Taylor announced that then-Vice President for Academic Affairs Larry Cockrum would take over day-to-day operations of the university after the board of trustees meeting on October 15, 2014.
-Taylor also announced his retirement as president effective October 15, 2015 with the recommendation that Cockrum be named university president effective October 16, 2015.
+Taylor also announced his retirement as president effective October 15, 2015, with the recommendation that Cockrum be named university president effective October 16, 2015.
 On that date, Taylor would assume the honorary title of university chancellor.
 The board of trustees officially approved the succession plan on October 15, 2014, giving Cockrum a seven-year contract and the title of Chief Executive Officer & President-Elect.
 The board of trustees, in a unanimous vote, officially named Cockrum university president on October 15, 2015.
+That same year, the university was granted an exception to Title IX, which allows it to legally discriminate against LGBT students for religious reasons.

 Notable alumni include two governors, five military generals, and five college and university presidents.